johnbedeir/DevOps_Zero_To_Hero/README.md

 ## Python Flask Application

-This is a simple Python Flask application that displays "Hello, Docker with Python!" when accessed.
-This guide will walk you through running the application locally and using Docker.
+DevOps_Zero_To_Hero repository!
+This project is designed to guide you through the journey of mastering DevOps practices, starting from a simple Python Flask application and progressively moving through various stages.
+The project begins with running the application locally, then to Docker, Docker Compose, Kubernetes, and then to the cloud.

 ## Prerequisites